Deftone1/musicmate/README.md

 ### Eventual Development:

-* Connectivity with dictionary/thesaurus to aid in song wording
+* Connectivity with dictionary/thesaurus to aid in song development
 * Original written song libraries